The Rye and Holywell Mead

 The Wycombe Rye Lido with an open air pool, gym and tennis courts is located by the Holywell Mead car park.
-It is managed by Fusion (external website) on behalf of Wycombe District Council.
+It is managed by Fusion (external link) on our behalf.

 There are catering outlets around the park.

 There is fishing and boating available on the Dyke.
 Permit fishing is allowed along part of the lake and permits can be obtained from the Post Office.
 Pleasure craft are for hire at the western end.

 Public toilets are located at the car park, approached from Bassetsbury Lane, a turning off of the A40 London Road which borders the park.